jojojaeger/whisper-streamlit/README.md

 - Pause detection: The tool can detect pauses in the audio.
 - Confidence scores: The tool can color the words according to its probability and display the average score.
 - Translation to english
-- Speaker detection: The tool can also detect different speakers in the audio and label them accordingly. (still experimental, available in whisper-streamlit-speaker folder)
+- Speaker detection: not available

 ## Data Privacy